OlivierSohn/hamazed/BACKLOG.md

+- in test, automate finding the best strategy.

+- during the game, to create worlds, use the strategy of the closest known world.

 - try Data.IntSet, it is said to be much faster than Data.Set for ints (inserting, deleting).

-- write a graph that has at most N outs, then I can use a Graph 4 for my purpose, and an unboxed array.
-Use a Word64 storing at most 4 edges.

 - optimize 'spaceIsWellUsed' (see comment)